mitotic/graphterm/README.rst

 use the following two commands::

-   sudo easy_install graphterm    OR    sudo pip install graphterm sudo gterm_setup            # Sets up the command toolchain
+   sudo easy_install graphterm    OR    sudo pip install graphterm sudo gterm_setup

+If you wish to install GraphTerm as a non-root user within an Anaconda or Enthought Python environment, you can omit the ``sudo`` prefix.
 (If ``setuptools`` is not installed, consider installing it using ``apt-get install -y python-setuptools`` on Debian Linux systems or its equivalent on other systems.)